-When you set out to try this German fried potato recipe potatoes, you should make sure to figure out which type of potatoes you have on hand.
-Because ideally, you are using a waxy (in German we call it “firm-boiling”) type of potato.
+When you set out to try this German fried potato recipe, you should make sure to figure out which type of potatoes you have on hand.
+The best potatoes to use are waxy potatoes.

 When you go to serve these fried potatoes, you have endless options for seasonings.
 They serve great with some fried/crispy onions – but you can top them however you like.

 We are a big fan of freshly cut chives but if we don’t have any around, a little salt and pepper (or even seasoning salt) works perfectly, too.

 You can even dip them in a favorite sauce.
 Ketchup is an easy choice but a chipotle mayo would also be fantastic!